-An SDSU Extension Master Gardener with Emeritus status:
+An SDSU Extension Master Gardener Emeritus:

 - a.
 Is considered in good standing with the program. - b.
-Has accrued 10 or more years as an active Master Gardener in good standing and/ or reported 250 or more volunteer hours as confirmed by the state database. - c.
-Assumes the title of "SDSU Extension Master Gardener Emeritus" and remains a member of the EMG program. - May continue to volunteer as he or she is able, but is not required to report volunteer hours or meet a minimum annual volunteer hour requirement. - e.
-Is no longer eligible for awards recognizing hours volunteered or years of service. - f.
-May attend meetings, continuing education classes and conferences. - g.
+Has completed the required volunteer paperwork, accrued 10 or more years as an active Master Gardener AND reported 500 or more volunteer hours as confirmed by the state database.
+Exceptions to these requirements may be made in unique circumstances. - Assumes the title of "SDSU Extension Master Gardener Emeritus" and remains a member of the EMG program. - d.
+May continue to volunteer as he or she is able but is not required to report volunteer hours or meet a minimum annual volunteer hour requirement. - e.
+May attend meetings, continuing education classes and conferences. - f.
 Has access to Extension-provided resources such as websites, listservs and education events.

-5. Leave of Absence (LA)
+5. Leave of Absence

-Leave of Absence is a sabbatical-like status and designed for active volunteers in good standing to take a voluntary 12-month leave from the program for personal reasons.
+Leave of absence is a sabbatical-like status and designed for active volunteers in good standing to take a voluntary 12-month leave from the program for personal reasons.
 A leave of absence status may be requested by the volunteer at any time of the year.
 It is the Master Gardener's responsibility to stay in contact with SDSU Extension staff about his or her intentions to return to active status after 12 months.
 Notice should be given prior the the 12 months expiring.
 Notice after 12 months will require steps to be followed to reengage with the program.

-An SDSU Extension Master Gardener volunteer who adopts LA status:
+An SDSU Extension Master Gardener volunteer who adopts leave of absence status:

-- a.
-Has been and continues to be considered in good standing with the program. - b.
-Remains a Master Gardener and a member of the program. - c.
-Does not volunteer as a Master Gardener or report volunteer hours. - d.
+- Has been and continues to be considered in good standing with the program. - b.
+Remains a Master Gardener and a member of the program. - Does not volunteer as a Master Gardener or report volunteer hours.

+- d.
 May accrue/report continuing education hours during the 12-month sabbatical. - e.
 May attend meetings, continuing education classes and conferences as they are able. - f.
 Has access to SDSU Extension-provided resources such as websites, listservs and education events.

-6. Inactive Status (IA)
+6. Inactive Status